 Room Temperature Storage: How Long Does Breast Milk Last Outside?

-Freshly expressed milk can stay at room temperature ($\le 77^{\circ}\text{F}$ / $25^{\circ}\text{C}$) for up to 4 hours.
+Freshly expressed breast milk can stay at room temperature for a limited time when handled properly.
+General considerations include:

 Refrigerator Storage: How Long is Breast Milk Good in the Fridge?